 My friend Karl blew things up.
 His most famous explosion was the baby carriage in the park.
 The off-camera screams still ring in my ears.
 Film school is a special kind of place.
 Karl had a daily mantra—the bigger the explosion, the louder the applause.
 Karl did not become president of the United States, Donald Trump did, and with very little difference between the two of them.

 In a televised speech earlier this week, Donald Trump announced that the United States was going to war.

 “Waging war is a political strategy that has proven successful time and time again.”

 “We are not nation-building again,” Trump said of the American presence in Afghanistan, “We are killing terrorists.”
 Waging war is a political strategy that has proven successful time and time again.
 George W. Bush the most recent president to play the war card billed himself as a “wartime” president, and it worked.
 Trump’s campaign message, “Make America Great Again”, includes “Making America Safe Again,” hence the wall, deportations, and travel bans.
-Trump, who monitors the polls like a cat below a birdcage, is fully aware of the spike in his popularity when earlier this year he sent 59 Tomahawk missiles careening into Syria in retaliation for a chemical attack on foreign soil.
+Trump, who monitors the polls like a cat at the sound of a can being opened, is fully aware of the spike in his popularity when earlier this year he sent 59 Tomahawk missiles careening into Syria in retaliation for a chemical attack on foreign soil.
 Applause.

 Then scarcely a week had passed before he dropped the MOAB (Mother Of All Bombs) on an ISIS stronghold.
 Louder applause.
 That was the first and only time as president that he seemed to have received a collective pat on the back.
 He liked it.
 He wants more.